-- demonstrate a systematic understanding of key aspects of civil engineering, including acquisition of coherent and detailed knowledge, at least some of which is at, or informed by, the forefront of defined aspects of a discipline - 2. demonstrate an ability to deploy accurately established techniques of analysis and enquiry within a civil engineering context - conceptualise understanding that enables the student to engage with current civil engineering practice based on contemporary research, and use it to engage in solutions for contemporary problems in the area. - 4. demonstrate an appreciation of the uncertainty, ambiguity and limits of knowledge - 5. demonstrate the ability to manage and communicate their own learning, through the use of developmental portfolios, which are underpinned by engagement with contemporary research in the discipline of civil engineering. - apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding, and to initiate and carry out civil engineering projects - 7. critically evaluate arguments, assumptions, abstract concepts and data applicable to civil engineering projects, to make judgements, to achieve a range of solutions, and demonstrate the ability to choose the most economic solution.
+- 1. demonstrate a systematic understanding of key aspects of architectural engineering, including acquisition of coherent and detailed knowledge, at least some of which is at, or informed by, the forefront of defined aspects of a discipline - 2. demonstrate an ability to deploy accurately established techniques of analysis and enquiry within an architectural engineering context - 3. conceptualise understanding that enables the student to engage with current architectural engineering practice based on contemporary research, and use it to engage in solutions for contemporary problems in the area. - 4. demonstrate an appreciation of the uncertainty, ambiguity and limits of knowledge - 5. demonstrate the ability to manage and communicate their own learning, through the use of developmental portfolios, which are underpinned by engagement with contemporary research in the discipline of architectural engineering. - 6. apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge and understanding, and to initiate and carry out architectural engineering projects - 7. critically evaluate arguments, assumptions, abstract concepts and data applicable to architectural engineering projects, to make judgements, to achieve a range of solutions, and demonstrate the ability to choose the most economical solution.